-- Labor that is against one's will - Labor for debt that limits the freedom of job turnover due to unpaid debt, etc. - Slave labor practiced as a result of trafficking of humans - Inhumane prison labor in harsh environments including cases of prisoners
+- Labor that is against one's will - Detained or sweated labor - Labor for debt that limits the freedom of job turnover due to unpaid debt, etc. - Slave labor practiced as a result of trafficking of humans - Inhumane and sweated prison labor in harsh environments including cases of prisoners - Labor or service that involves transporting, harboring, recruiting, transferring or receiving persons by means of threat, force, coercion, abduction or fraud.